-G. PROCEDURES FOR SAFE INGRESS AND EGRESS OF PUPILS, PARENTS, AND SCHOOL EMPLOYEES TO AND FROM SCHOOL
+G. PROCEDURES FOR SAFE INGRESS AND EGRESS OF PUPILS, PARENTS, AND SCHOOL EMPLOYEES TO AND FROM SCHOOL school employees.

-The Cottonwood School takes pride in providing a safe environment for all students, parents, and school employees.
 Our School will take measures to ensure safe ingress and egress to and from school activities and functions for pupils, parents, and school employees.
 Safe ingress and egress will be maintained by periodic reviews of the procedures for ingress and egress.
 The school will ensure that all passageways to and from our buildings, corridors within buildings and emergency exits remain clear of all obstructions to allow flow of pedestrian and vehicular traffic.
 The school will also ensure that potential obstructions and hazards are removed from such areas.
 To achieve this goal, the school works closely with local law enforcement agencies and the local city government to ensure that the school's immediate community is safe.